Caleb-Neal-Smith/TN-State-Chatbot/README.md

 - Interaction logging and analytics
 - Load balancing for LLM instances

+## Requirements:
+> [!IMPORTANT]
+> This system relies on:
+> - Docker
+> - Docker Compose
+> - Nvidia Container Toolkit

+This system will not operate without installing all of these first.

 ## Getting Started

 The simplest way to deploy the entire system is using Docker Compose: